 PRP is another alternative to disc replacement surgery that works on regenerative medicine.
 PRP focuses on increasing the number of platelets in the patient’s injury site to promote healing and quick recovery.
 The doctor at CELLAXYS takes the patient’s blood sample and isolates platelets from plasma.
 These platelets are then processed and reinjected into the problematic spinal disc area.

-Platelets are the healing components in our body that perform 3 main functions.
+Platelets are the healing components in our body that perform three main functions.
 First, they release 10 Growth Factors for developing new tissues and cells.
 Then, they attract healing cells from the blood and signal them to the injury area.
-Platelets also develop a web-shaped foundation called fibrin to boost the development and growth of new cells in the diseased location.
+Platelets also produce a web-shaped foundation called fibrin to boost the development and growth of new cells in the diseased location.

 PRP has been a popular treatment for many orthopedic, spine, and sports-related injuries.
 The process takes about 45 minutes to complete and is less invasive and less painful than traditional disc replacement surgery.
 Fortunately, patients who undergo PRP show quick and long-lasting disc herniation relief.